sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-entities/entities.md

 ### Proxy entity labels {#proxy-entities-managed}

 For entities with class `proxy`, you can create and manage labels with sensuctl.

-For example, to create a proxy entity with a `url` label using sensuctl create, first create a file named `proxy-example.yml` or `proxy-example.json` with an entity definition that includes labels:
+For example, suppose you have a proxy entity like this one:

 {{< language-toggle >}}